chang-cai/TaskCommMCR2/README.md

 </p>
 <p align="center">

-In task-oriented communications, most existing work designed the physical-layer communication modules and learning based codecs with distinct objectives.
+For task-oriented communications, The physical-layer design criteria in most existing work are still throughput maximization, delay minimization, or bit error rate (BER) minimization as in conventional communications, which are not aligned with the design objective of the learning module targeted at accurate execution of specific tasks.
+The inconsistency between learning and communication objectives may hinder the exploitation of the full benefits of task-oriented communications.

 ### This Work: Synergistic Alignment of Learning and Communication Objectives